ImSwitch/ImSwitch/docs/use-cases.rst

 Please help us improve and open issues or ask help to implement your own hardware.
 Or report to us successful implementations of your hardware to share it here.

-Alingment widget
+Alignment widget
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Rotational axis of the sample needs to be as close to perpendicular to the optical axis as possible, while also aligned on the central column ot the camera chip.
+Rotational axis of the motor shaft as well as the sample needs to be as close to perpendicular to the optical axis as possible, while also aligned on the central column of the camera chip.
-Even though the center of rotation (COR) is always corrected for in the reconstruction, for depth of field and resolution reasons it is better to have the sample as close to the center of the camera as possible.
+Even though the center of rotation (COR) is always corrected for in the reconstruction step, for depth of field and resolution reasons it is highly beneficial to have the sample as close to the center of the camera as possible.
-Therefore we provide an alignment widget to help with this task.
+Therefore we provide an alignment widget to help with all these tasks.

-The alignment procedure allows to acquire 2 projections at 0 and 180 degrees, which are mirror images to each other.
-After Flipping one of them and calculating mean of the two, if the motor axis is perfectly centered, the merged image will show a single step function and single cross-sectional profile matching exactly the one which is acquired at 0 degrees.

-The widget shows enables to compare merge as image, camera horizontal cuts (H-cuts) and cross-correlation of the H-cuts.
+The alignment procedure starts with acquisition of tow pairs of counter-projections, ie. 0-180 degrees and 90-270 degrees.
+With prefect alignment, each pair is essentially a mirror images to each other.
+Property which we take advantage of in the following alignment steps:

+#.
+Flip one of counter-projections and overlay horizontal cuts for user selected camera line.
+#.
+Use shift in x-direction to align the two images, the metric can be visual inspection, cross-correlation or mean central index calculated using thresholding of the cuts with the threshold parameter.
+#.
+The misalignment from the central camera pixel can be calculated as `pixel_size * x_shift`, where `pixel_size` is the camera pixel size in micrometers.
+#.
+Move the motor shaft horizontally and repeat the acquisition until the two images are perfectly aligned.
+#.
+Only one pair of the counter-projections is needed to align the motor shaft.

+At this point, the motor shaft is aligned in respect to the camera chip.
+The next objective is to align the sample in respect to the motor shaft.
+Although the mean pixels for the counter-projections coincide, they most probably do not coincide with the center pixel of the camera.
+Therefore, the sample needs to be aligned in respect to the motor shaft.

+#.
+Acquire the counter-projections of the sample.
+#.
+Move sample in `X` and `Y` direction in respect to the shaft iteratively until the the center pixels of **both** counter-projection pairs are as close to the center camera pixel value as possible.

+This effectively leads to centering the sample in the center of the reconstructed volume, which leads to optimization of the steps for obtaining fully sample OPT dataset.
+Use the `threshold` (in percents of the maximum intensity counts) parameter to calculate mean position of the sample and the background camera counts are under the threshold.

 Full Example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~